rancher/docs/content/rancher/v2.x/en/upgrades/_index.md

 Since the underlying orchestration engine in Rancher is now Kubernetes, moving from 1.6 to 2.x is a migration process.

 In general, we recommend creating a 2.x instance in parallel with your 1.6 instance.
 Launch new Kubernetes clusters for your workloads and migrate your workloads when they are ready.
-When all workloads are migrated retire the 1.6 instance and clusters.
+When all workloads are migrated, retire the 1.6 instance and clusters.

 See our [From Cattle to K8s](https://rancher.com/tags/cattle-to-k8s/) series of articles for tools and information to help you update your workloads to run on Rancher 2.x and Kubernetes.